metio/terraform-provider-k8s/docs/resources/monitoring_coreos_com_alertmanager_config_v1alpha1.md

 - `group_by` (List of String) List of labels to group by.
 Labels must not be repeated (unique list).
 Special label '...' (aggregate by all possible labels), if provided, must be the only element in the list.
 - `group_interval` (String) How long to wait before sending an updated notification.
 Must match the regular expression'^(([0-9]+)y)?(([0-9]+)w)?(([0-9]+)d)?(([0-9]+)h)?(([0-9]+)m)?(([0-9]+)s)?(([0-9]+)ms)?$' Example: '5m'
 - `group_wait` (String) How long to wait before sending the initial notification.
 Must match the regular expression'^(([0-9]+)y)?(([0-9]+)w)?(([0-9]+)d)?(([0-9]+)h)?(([0-9]+)m)?(([0-9]+)s)?(([0-9]+)ms)?$' Example: '30s'
-- `matchers` (Attributes List) List of matchers that the alert’s labels should match.
+- `matchers` (Attributes List) List of matchers that the alert's labels should match.
 For the first level route, the operator removes any existing equality and regexp matcher on the 'namespace' label and adds a 'namespace: <object namespace>' matcher. (see [below for nested schema](#nestedatt--spec--route--matchers))
 - `mute_time_intervals` (List of String) Note: this comment applies to the field definition above but appears below otherwise it gets included in the generated manifest.
 CRD schema doesn't support self-referential types for now (see https://github.com/kubernetes/kubernetes/issues/62872).
 We have to use an alternative type to circumvent the limitation.
 The downside is that the Kube API can't validate the data beyond the fact that it is a valid JSON representation.
 MuteTimeIntervals is a list of MuteTimeInterval names that will mute this route when matched,
 - `receiver` (String) Name of the receiver for this route.
 If not empty, it should be listed in the 'receivers' field.
 - `repeat_interval` (String) How long to wait before repeating the last notification.
 Must match the regular expression'^(([0-9]+)y)?(([0-9]+)w)?(([0-9]+)d)?(([0-9]+)h)?(([0-9]+)m)?(([0-9]+)s)?(([0-9]+)ms)?$' Example: '4h'